PLOPdotJS/plopjs/README.md

 /project
 ```
 plop$ *use* will load what ever template you choose into specified directory or if no directory is named then it will default to your working directory.

+For *node* projects run ```npm i``` to install all the required dependencies that are used in the plopjs template.
+Not installing the dependencies will throw err and not run the plopjs template correctly.

 ##plop$ init
 ```shell